 Multimatic Motorsports (which includes Multimatic Motorsports Inc. and our affiliates, and together are referred to as ‘Multimatic Motorsports’ or ‘we’ in this Privacy Statement) respects the privacy of our employees, customers, suppliers and other third parties.
 We collect and process information about individuals (personal data) for business purposes, including employment and HR administration, provision of our goods and services, marketing and business administration.
 In doing so, we protect any personal information that we may acquire and adhere to all legislative requirements with respect to protecting privacy, specifically including, for our operations in the U.K., the UK General Data Protection Regulation (GDPR).

 Personal information means any information about a living natural person that makes that person identifiable.
 This may include (among other things) your name, other identification information and your contact information, including email address and mailing address.
 Visitors to the Multimatic Motorsports Website are not required to reveal any personal information.

-Any information you provide may be shared within the Multimatic Motorsports group and will be used to improve our service, to keep you informed and up to date on the activities of Multimatic Motorsports and our customers.
+Any information you provide may be shared within the Multimatic group (which includes Multimatic Motorsports and the manufacturing, engineering and vehicle assembly operations of Multimatic – see www.multimatic.com) will be used to improve our service, to keep you informed and up to date on the activities of Multimatic Motorsports and our customers.
 If, at any time, you wish to be removed from any of our contact lists, simply e-mail us at [email protected], and we will gladly accommodate your request.

-Contact Us: If you have any questions or concerns regarding this Privacy Statement or our practices, please contact us by email at [email protected] or in writing at Multimatic Motorsports Inc., 85 Valleywood Drive, Markham, Ontario, Canada L3R 5E5.
+If you have any questions or concerns regarding this Privacy Statement or our practices, please contact us by email at [email protected] or in writing at Multimatic Motorsports c/o Multimatic Inc., 8688 Woodbine Avenue, Suite 200, Markham, Ontario, Canada L3R 8B9.

 Accessibility Customer Service